Nerwyn/ha-nunjucks/README.md

 const renderedString = renderTemplate(this.hass, templateString);
 ```

+That's it!
+The result of `renderTemplate` is the rendered template for you to use.
+In unit and integration testing render time is under 1 ms and shouldn't cause any latency in your projects.

 Rather than rendering templates on the backend, nunjucks renders templates on the frontend.
 This repository uses the Home Assistant object present in all custom cards to read entity state data.

-You can also provide additional context to the `renderTemplate` function to pass to nunjucks if you want to make additional variables or project specific functions available to your users for use in templates.
+You can also provide context to the `renderTemplate` function to pass to nunjucks if you want to make additional variables or project specific functions available to your users for use in templates.

 ```typescript
 import { renderTemplate } from 'ha-nunjucks';